truenas/documentation/content/TrueCommand/Clustering/ClusterVolumes.md

 {{< tabs "Types of Clustered Volumes" >}}
 {{< tab "Distributed" >}}
 Select **DISTRIBUTED** volume to distribute files across the various bricks in the volume. *File-A* can be stored only in *Brick-1* or *Brick-2* but not on both.
 As a result, there is no data redundancy.
-The purpose of a distributed volume is to easily and cheaply scale the volume size.
+The purpose of a distributed volume is to easily and cheaply scale the volume size.Distributed volumes can suffer significant data loss during a disk or server failure because directory contents are spread randomly across the bricks in the volume.

 {{< hint danger >}}
 Warning: This means that a brick failure leads to complete loss of data.